srajan-seth/Document_Flutter_Editor/README.md

 # document_editor

-This document editor is
+Document editor app using Flutter for frontend, Socket.io for real-time collaboration, Node.js for backend, and Riverpod for state management.

-## Document editor app using Flutter for frontend, Socket.io for real-time collaboration, Node.js for backend, and Riverpod for state management.
+## Description about the project

 - Document editor app using Flutter for frontend, Socket.io for real-time collaboration, Node.js for backend, and Riverpod for state management.